MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 Beginning with version 16.0.43.20, MSOLAP uses MSAL ([Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/)) version 4.43.0 or higher instead of ADAL to authenticate users with AAD when establishing a connection to cloud-based services like Power-BI and Azure Analysis Services.
 If your application or another component the application depends on is using MSAL, it may be necessary to update the application's binding redirect settings if there are conflicts between the versions of MSAL loaded by the components

 A regression related to connections to cloud-based systems using AAD was discovered in the 16.0.4.17 version of OLEDB (MSOLAP).
 It was fixed in the 16.0.20.201 version.
-Due to the nature of the issue, an installed 16.0.4.17 version, as well any other version prior to 16.0.20.201, cannot be corrected by simply upgrading the provider, even if setup is run in repair mode.
+Due to the nature of the issue, an installed 16.0.4.17 version, as well any other version prior to 16.0.20.201, cannot be corrected by supgrading the provider, even if setup is run in repair mode.
 It’s recommended to completely uninstall the 16.0.4.17 [or other problematic] version and then install the 16.0.20.201 or later version.

 ## Understanding client libraries